Tank destroyer battalion (United States): Tactics

 US tank destroyer doctrine was essentially a defensive and reactive measure.
-They existed to slow down, or even stop, a Blitzkrieg style armored thrust and prevent it from penetrating too deeply or from encircling friendly forces in a pincer movement.
+Their role was to slow down, or even stop, a Blitzkrieg style armored thrust and prevent it from penetrating too deeply or from encircling friendly forces in a pincer movement.
 The idea was that, once an enemy armored thrust was expected to break through, the tank destroyer battalion (as a single unit and operating behind the front lines), would position itself to intercept the enemy while a more complete defense is organized at corps or higher level.
 This was to be the case for both towed and mobile tank destroyer battalions.
 As the enemy armored thrust approached, organic reconnaissance units would communicate to battalion commanders the best locations for tank destroyer units to place themselves in, while organic pioneer units would create blockades or help the tank destroyers dig into their positions.
 As the enemy armored thrust came within range, the hidden tank destroyer units would fire upon enemy tanks and then retreat to another position once they began to draw fire.

 In the offense, mobile tank destroyers were not given the duty to hunt down enemy tanks, as this would be the role of their own tanks.
 Instead, they were to be positioned close to the advance to stop any counter-attacking armored force.
 Towed tank destroyer units had no offensive role in an armored thrust, and were given the task of supporting infantry units or being used as indirect fire units to augment artillery.
 Mobile tank destroyers were also allowed to support infantry operations, or even function in an indirect fire role, so long as their main mission was not compromised.

 In terms of vehicle design, mobile tank destroyers were to be heavily armed, but with speed given priority over armor protection.
 Unlike tanks, mobile tank destroyers were not designed to survive hits from enemy AP rounds, but to mainly resist small arms fire.
 Crews were also trained to hide their vehicle from enemy fire.